 What is Microsoft® .NET and where do I download it?

 Microsoft .NET is a software framework developed by Microsoft.
-When you start My Family Tree, you will be prompted to install .NET if it isn't already on the system.
+You must install Microsoft .NET Framework 4.8 or later to use My Family Tree.
 You are urged to keep it up to date with the relevant security and performance updates.
-The following .NET versions are required: